jlevy/the-art-of-command-line/README.md

 5
 ```

-- File attributes are settable via `chattr` and offer an alternative, lower-level alternative to file permissions.
-For example, to protect accidental file deletion the immutable flag:  `sudo chattr +i /critical/directory/or/file`
+- File attributes are settable via `chattr` and offer a lower-level alternative to file permissions.
+For example, to protect against accidental file deletion the immutable flag:  `sudo chattr +i /critical/directory/or/file`

-- Use `getfacl` and `setfcle` to save and restore file permissions.
+- Use `getfacl` and `setfacl` to save and restore file permissions.
 For example:
 ```sh
    getfacl -R /some/path > permissions.txt
    setfacl --restore=permissions.txt